 3. Decide on a naming system.

-4. Integrate your paper and digital systems.
+5. Integrate your paper and digital systems.

-5. Get your team on board
+6. Get your team on board.

-Are there open-source document repository solutions?
+What are open-source document repository solutions?

 Here are some of our best picks for document management services, all of which provide document repositories.